M66B/FairEmail/FAQ.md

 especially if there are a lot of recent messages in a folder.
 Long press a folder name in the folders list to access this setting.

+If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.

+Starred messages will always be synchronized, which will allow you to keep older messages around while synchronizing messages for a limited number of days.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.